onzelf/FCDL/README.md

 # FCDL 1.0  — Federated Services: From Intent to Implementation 📦🚀

->  **Status:** research proof-of-concept *from intent to implementation*
+>  **Status:** research proof-of-concept ***from intent to implementation***

->  **Scope:** shows that a Federated Computing Description Language (FCDL) file can be *compiled* into a runnable Flower-based federated system with node registry, simple policy, round-based scheduling and live metrics.
+>  **Scope:** shows that a distributed system described by a *Federated Computing Description Language* (FCDL) schema can be *compiled* and generate a runnable Flower-based federated system with node registry, simple policy, round-based scheduling and live metrics.

 ---
 # 🧭 ** Federated Learning PoC**

 This project delivers a **functional Proof of Concept (PoC)** for **Federated Learning (FL)** built entirely using the principles of [Federated Computing (FC)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5218039) — a modular, AI-oriented architectural paradigm for data governance, distributed intelligence, and scalable collaboration.
-> The **PoC:**  seeks to implement a Federated Learning system using MNIST dataset on two nodes but following the principles of Federated Computing.
+> The **PoC:**  implements a Federated Learning system using the MNIST dataset on two nodes following the principles of Federated Computing.

 ## ✅ What Was Built